Augmented Reality (AR): Education App

 Shape recognition is a fundamental skill that leads to recognizing letters and words.
 It is an essential skill that transfers to literacy skills.

-Shape recognition technology coded from Open CV was implemented into the AR mobile app design.
+Shape recognition technology coded from Open CV was implemented into the app design.

 Developed prototypes were tested at a partner special education school in New York.